 Now that we know these exist, let’s add more.

 Social Security is also taxed in an obscure way.
 Social Security is not taxed if your income is below a certain threshold.
 Once your income exceeds that threshold, either .50 cents or .85 cents of Social Security benefits start becoming taxed with each additional dollar of income.
 This effectively doubles your tax bracket for this range of income.
-Once all of Social Security is subject to taxation, the tax bracket actually falls back down to the normal ordinary bracket shown in the first graphic.
+Once all of Social Security is subject to taxation, the tax bracket actually falls back down to the normal ordinary bracket shown in this first graphic.

-I am not an artist!
-But here is a literal hand-written version of what I talked about.
+Here is a literal hand-written version of what I talked about.

 I avoided using actual dollar amounts on purpose.
 The dollars are not the same for everyone especially considering different filing statuses and Social Security benefits.
 Every dotted line and spike is a potential opportunity (or cost).
 When tax brackets go up and then back down, that is another opportunity.